NARIP Music Supervisor Sessions

 PLACEMENTS & SUCCESS STORIES

-See full list of NARIP placements to date here.
 For articles in The Guardian (UK), MusikWeek (UK), Musik Woche (Germany), Taxi Drivers: Cinema e Cultura Metropolitano (Italy), MEOW (US) and other publications, and to read about NARIP members and session participants who have made over 20 placements since inception of NARIP’s series last year, click here.
 We’re delighted to report the most recent placements, Gail Vareilles places a song in the star-studded Movie 43, and The Chris Bergson Band’s song “Rain Beatin’ Down” has been licensed for the rest of the season on ESPN for all of NASCAR programming.

-Special thanks to Debi Beacock (Blackgrove) and Chris Tams at the British Recorded Music Industry for their help with this series.
+Special thanks to Debi Blackgrove and Julian Wall at the British Recorded Music Industry for their help with this series.

 BPI (British Recorded Music Industry)